forax/write_your_dynamic_language_runtime/stack_interpreter.md

 ```

 This encoding (which is roughly similar to the one used by V8) as the advantages that simple operations
-like an addition or a subtraction on small integers can be done directly without doing the conversion
+like an addition or a substraction on small integess can be done directly without doing the conversion
 between a tagged value to the real integer and back.

 For example, let suppose we want to execute `a + b`, with `a = 2` and `b = 10`,